- American Physical Society Sites

 Please note that the form requires an attached letter from your institution's physics department that includes a statement of support of APS-BP goals and missions, including an endorsement of the Joint Statement of Diversity in Physics.

 Partnership institutions have gone through a vetting process to determine if their graduate programs have demonstrated or have plans to demonstrate the best practices of supportive environments for prospective Bridge students.

 Includes all the benefits of a Membership in addition to the following:

-Applications are accepted in March and September of each year.
+Applications are accepted in March of each year.
 Further instructions and information about the review process are available at the following links.

 How can departments benefit from the APS Bridge Program?